fbloemhof/HeishaMonRules/README.md

 # HeishaMonRules

-## yada
+## Some introduction

-yada yada
+yada yada rules, HM repo, integrations, etc.

+## Instuctions

+You can pick and mix the functions you like.
+To start you always need the `[System#Boot]`(/#on-systemboot) section, this is where the basics are configured.

 ### on System#Boot

 The first section of your ruleset.
 Here you can confiugre some settings and are the global variables defined.
+Default all functions are disabled (the `#allow` variabled), you can enable them by setting `0` to `1`.

 <details>